 This is a very frequent question.
-The short answer is in the data folder of the application servers and additionally into the Domain Controller data folder (if using domain mode).
-I’ll however show how to “recover” the application from there.
+The short answer is in the data folder of the application servers.
+Clearly if you are running in Domain Mode, they are stored into the Domain Controller data folder.

-You can check with any unzip tool that the renamed file is actually your application:
+You can check that it’s actually your application:

 jar tvf content/a3/bb0a32c4475fca4e372db6830fc03ce1c6eab3/content 81 Fri Jul 14 16:46:00 CEST 2023 META-INF/MANIFEST.MF 0 Fri Jul 14 16:46:00 CEST 2023 META-INF/ 0 Fri Jul 14 16:46:00 CEST 2023 WEB-INF/ 0 Fri Jul 14 16:46:00 CEST 2023 WEB-INF/classes/ 0 Fri Jul 14 16:46:00 CEST 2023 WEB-INF/classes/META-INF/ 0 Fri Jul 14 16:46:00 CEST 2023 WEB-INF/classes/META-INF/batch-jobs/ 0 Fri Jul 14 16:46:00 CEST 2023 WEB-INF/classes/com/ . . . . . . .

 Therefore, if you want to restore it, just rename it with the original name, for example:

 Great.
 We have explored where WildFly (or JBoss EAP) stores application when using management tools such as the CLI or the Web Console.
 From within the data/content folder, you can find and recover your existing applications.